Geometric properties of homomorphisms between the absolute Galois groups of mixed-characteristic complete discrete valuation fields with perfect residue fields: The geometricity of homomorphisms of CHT, qLT and 01-qLT-type

 \item $\Delta_{X_i}=\pi_1(X_i\times_{\mathrm{Spec}\,K_i}\mathrm{Spec}\,\overline{K_i})$ for the geometric fundamental group of $X_i$ (for some choice of basepoint). \end{itemize}

 \begin{Lem} For any isomorphism $\phi:\pi_1(X_1)\to\pi_1(X_2)$ of profinite groups, it holds that $\phi(\Delta_{X_1})=\Delta_{X_2}$. \end{Lem}

 \prf

 If $\pi_1(X_1)\,(\simeq\pi_1(X_2))$ is not topologically finitely generated, then $k_1$ and $k_2$ are not finite (cf. \cite[Proposition 1.13]{GMLF}).
 (Note that $\Delta_{X_1}$ and $\Delta_{X_2}$ are topologically finitely generated.)
 Therefore, both $G_{K_1}$ and $G_{K_2}$ are very elastic (cf. \cite[Proposition 2.1, (iii)]{GMLF}).
-So, in this case, the assertion is clear.
+So, in this case, the assertion is clear (i.e., $\Delta_{X_i}$ is characterized as the maximal closed normal subgroup of $\pi_1(X_i)$ which is topologically finitely generated for $i=1,\,2$).
 On the other hand, the assertion for the case where $\pi_1(X_1)\,(\simeq\pi_1(X_2))$ is topologically finitely generated (hence $k_1$ and $k_2$ are finite) follows from \cite[Lemma 1.3.8]{abs}.

 \begin{Rem} Let $\phi:\pi_1(X_1)\to\pi_1(X_2)$ be a continuous homomorphism of profinite group.
 In the terminology of \cite[Definition 2.4]{Topics1}, similarly to \cite[Proposition 2.5]{Topics1}, $\phi$ is semi-absolute if and only if $\phi$ is pre-semi-absolute (note that $G_{K_2}$ is elastic (cf. \cite[Proposition 2.1, (iii)]{GMLF})).
 Moreover, suppose that $k_2$ is not a finite field.
 Then $G_{K_2}$ is very elastic (cf. \cite[Propositions 1.13, 2.1, (iii)]{GMLF}).
 Therefore, $\phi$ is semi-absolute if and only if $\phi$ is absolute. \end{Rem}